viciious/yatssd/README.md

 - the sprites and tiles can be of any size in either dimension, although if you to plan to use scaling, the size should be a power of 2
 - sprites can be scaled to an arbitrary size
 - works on real hardware
+- can use the two MD layers as bitmap layers with parallax

 Tiled plugins
 ============